APNA Online Learning

 Learning on the go with APNA online learning

 Funded by the Australian Government Department of Health, APNA's 2023-2026 Nursing in Primary Health Care (NiPHC) Program aims to build capacity amongst the primary health care nursing workforce.
-Click here for more information on the broader NiPHC Program.

 Compulsory 3-hour program induction training for all nurses in the program.